neondatabase/website/content/docs/guides/manage-database-access.md

 ## Understanding roles in Neon

 Before you begin, it's important to understand how roles work in Neon.
 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in your project's primary branch.
-For example, if I sign up for Neon with a John Smith Google account, the the project is created with a default role named `john`.
+For example, if you sign up for Neon with a John Smith Google account, the the project is created with a default role named `john`.

 Your default Neon role is automatically granted membership in a `neon_superuser` role, which provides the user with the privileges and predefined PostgreSQL role memberships shown in this `CREATE ROLE` statement: